-The resistor is an electronic component restricts or limit the flow of current and divides the voltage in an electronic circuit.
-It is one of the most important passive components of an electronic industry because, without these components, active devices cannot process the electrical signals.
+The resistor is an electronic component that restricts or limits the flow of current and divides the voltage in an electronic circuit.
+It is one of the most important passive components of an electronics industry because, without these components, active devices cannot process the electrical signals.
 Its main purpose is to provide a precise quantity of electrical resistance.
 In our previous articles, we explain, capacitors, types of capacitors, diodes in detail.
-In this article, we are going to explain resistors, resistor colour coding , types of resistors in detail.
+In this article, we are going to explain resistors, color coding, and types of resistors in detail.

 It is a two terminal device have one connection on each of its sides.
 Two common resistor symbols are shown in given figure; one is in American style (zig zag line) and other is international style.
 Resistor values displayed in ohms is critical for both evaluating and actually constructing the circuit.
 Each resistor in a circuit should have unique name/number.
 In a circuit diagram, the SI prefix symbol for a particular value in European countries is written as 2K4 which indicates a resistor value of 2.4KΩ etc.

 As per ohm’s law, the behaviour of an ideal resistor is explained by the given equation:

 This law states that the ratio of the voltage and the current is equal to the constant i.e. resistance known as the constant of proportionality.
 For example, if a 200-ohm resistance is attached across the terminals of the 10V battery, then a current of 10/ 200 = 0.05 Ampere flows through that resistor.
 In alternating current circuits, practical resistors also have some inductance and capacitance.
 These are generally made up of metal wire or carbon and engineered to maintain a stable resistance value over a wide range of environmental conditions.
 In a working circuit, they do not produce light but they do produce heat as the electric power dissipated by them.